Charles I. Jones: Academic contributions

-Jones has also had an influence on the study of production networks in the economy, with “Intermediate Goods and Weak Links”.
-Beginning with Michael Kremer’s “The O-Ring Theory of Economic Development”, economists have recognized that production occurs in many steps, errors in any one of which can wreck the entire product.
+Jones has also had an influence on the study of production networks in the economy, with "Intermediate Goods and Weak Links".
+Beginning with Michael Kremer's "The O-Ring Theory of Economic Development", economists have recognized that production occurs in many steps, errors in any one of which can wreck the entire product.
 Improvements can then have a non-linear impact on production.
 For example, if government mismanagement of power plants raises the cost of electricity, this reduces output in banking and construction.
 If it is harder to finance and construct projects, then it is harder to improve productivity in electrical generation.
 In addition, productivity in a firm depends on performance along multiple dimensions.
-He gives the example of how “textile producers require raw materials, knitting machines, a healthy and trained labor force, knowledge of how to produce, security, business licenses, transportation networks, electricity, etc. These inputs enter in a complementary fashion, in the sense that problems with any input can substantially reduce overall output.
-Without electricity or production knowledge or raw materials or security or business licenses, production is likely to be severely curtailed.”
+He gives the example of how "textile producers require raw materials, knitting machines, a healthy and trained labor force, knowledge of how to produce, security, business licenses, transportation networks, electricity, etc. These inputs enter in a complementary fashion, in the sense that problems with any input can substantially reduce overall output.
+Without electricity or production knowledge or raw materials or security or business licenses, production is likely to be severely curtailed."
 This can be seen as fundamentally analogous to his work on AI.
 Growth might be constrained not by the rate of progress in what we improve best, but in what we can improve least.
 These frictions can lead to profound and permanent misallocation.

 Jones, with Hsieh, Hurst, and Klenow, has contributed to our understanding of misallocation in the labor market.
 Between 1960 and 2010, the fraction of doctors and lawyers who were white men fell from 94% to 62%.
-If people’s innate abilities were the same over time, then many people were being sorted into the wrong jobs.
+If people's innate abilities were the same over time, then many people were being sorted into the wrong jobs.
 They estimate that 44% of U.S. economic growth between 1960 and 2010 was due to the better matching of workers and jobs.
 Jones, Brouillette, and Klenow estimate, however, that the gap in welfare for Black Americans, compared to white Americans, is considerably higher than the gap in consumption.

+In 2002, Jones wrote "Sources of U.S. Economic Growth in a World of Ideas."
+This paper discusses how America was able to maintain steady growth over the last 125 years even with large changes in the country's economy.
+His paper focuses on changes in education and R&D. Over the last century, the U.S. has experienced a large increase in education and R&D yet, "the growth rate of U.S. per capita GDP has been surpisingly stable over the last 125 years," (Jones 2002).
+Jones explains that the investment rate cannot rise forever and when it levels off so does growth.
+Eventually, the economy will begin to decrease and so will growth.
+This cycle continues and in the long run, results in steady growth.